No image description available.

 • Since 2011, the Chicago Architecture Center (CAC) has produced each Open House Chicago festival.
 The CAC is a nonprofit cultural institution that offers tours, exhibitions, programs and events for all ages.
 The CAC’s mission is to inspire people to discover why design matters.
 The CAC collaborates with community partners (such as chambers of commerce, neighborhood organizations, arts and culture organizations and historical societies) each year to present Open House Chicago.
 OHC is also made possible through generous support from festival sponsors, donors and government agencies.

-• OHC is a citywide event, with sites and events distributed throughout multiple neighborhoods, areas and select Chicago suburbs.
+• OHC is a citywide event, with sites and programs distributed throughout multiple neighborhoods, areas and select Chicago suburbs.
 OHC sites and neighborhoods represent the cultural diversity and dynamic history of Chicago, as well as the unique character of each community.

 • CAC staff members curate OHC sites in accordance with multiple criteria.
 Site consideration and selection may also be informed by each year’s festival focus and themes.
 Proposals for site inclusion are not generally solicited.